ovitus/cnft/README.md

     There's a rate limit so you you'll need to split the amount between accounts or use a VPN.

-4. Query UTxOs from the Nami/generic accounts, CNFTValidator and reference script addresses with query-utxos.sh.
+4. Query UTxOs from the Nami/generic accounts with query-utxos.sh, note that each UTxO contains a TxHash, TxIx (index), and an amount.
+    A UTxO (more accurately a TxOutRef without an amount) can be referenced as "<TxHash>#<TxIx>".

-5. Use tx-mint.sh as a template for setting up the minting transaction.
+5. Use tx-mint.sh for setting up the minting transaction.
     Start by copying a UTxO from account 0 into the variable for tx-in.

-6. The same UTxO used for the minting transaction input must be specified as a TxOutRef argument in Main.hs.
+6. The same UTxO used for the minting transaction input must be specified as the first argument to the cnft Plutus Tx program.

-    The Plutus contract will check that this specifc UTxO was consumed in order to validate.
+      * The Plutus contract will check that this specifc UTxO was consumed in order to validate.

-7. Also in Main.hs is the ability to create JSON files for the datum using the custom data type CNFTDatum.
+    The second argument will be a file containing paramaters to create a datum JSON file with the CNFTDatum data type.

-    In the sales contract validator, the datum specifies the public key hashes of sellers along with a value for each to be paid in Lovelace.
+      * In the sales contract validator, the datum specifies the public key hashes of sellers along with a value for each to be paid in Lovelace.
-    Other options are available to specify a buyer, refer to the diagram above.
+        Other options are available to specify a buyer, refer to the diagram above for an overview.

-8. After the changes are made, CNFTMintingPolicy must recompile, execute "cabal run" from the main cnft directory again.
+    There's a datum.hs file in the src directory with examples to use as a template.
+    After this is edited and saved, run cnft:

+      cnft <utxo> <datum.hs file>

+      * This will compile the logic in CNFTMintingPolicy.hs and CNFTValidator.hs into Untyped Plutus Core and serialize it using CBOR encoding.
+        The UPLC code can be interpreted on-chain by the Cardano blockchain.

-9. Find the asset IDs with asset-ids.sh and copy whichever ones that'll be minted into tx-mint.sh.
+7. Find the asset IDs with asset-ids.sh and copy whichever ones that'll be minted into tx-mint.sh.
     ASCII art and metadata can be created with tx.env, it's also where many of the variables are sourced.
     Multiple NFTs to be minted with the same CurrencySymbol/PolicyID.

-10. Do a dry run of tx-mint.sh with the "-dr" option.
+8. Do a dry run of tx-mint.sh with the "-dr" option.
     If all goes well, sign and submit the transaction.

-11. To put the NFTs for sale, use tx-sell.sh.
+9. To put the NFTs for sale, use tx-sell.sh.
     It will create a reference script of the sales contract on a locked address.
     Note the datums being made inline, which were the ones created from Main.hs.
     Because these are placed onchain, the buyer doesn't need to provide either a script or datum file and reduces their purchase transaction fees.